13 Cognitive Biases that Impact Your Service Blueprint

 Scope Neglect or Scope Insensitivity

-This is the failure to value a problem proportionally to the size of the problem.
+Scope Neglect is the failure to value a problem proportionally to the size of the problem.

 Why Scope Insensitivity Applies to Stakeholders?

-An example of scope insensitivity is with risk assessment.
+An example of Scope Insensitivity is with risk assessment.
 Take an assumed risk of a service issue affecting 1,000 customers.
 Initially this risk isn’t considered great because the service serves 100,000 customers.
 However, after research that assumed number is found incorrect and the actual number affected is 50,000.
 Scope neglect is when stakeholders do not increase the risk assessment to match the larger number, despite it being half the customers.